"Quality Outdoor Living Since 1995"

 Can you walk on any aluminum patio cover?

-No. Only covers specifically engineered as walk-on are safe for foot traffic.
+No. Only covers specifically built as walk-on are safe for foot traffic.
 Standard aluminum pan covers will dent, flex, or fail under a person’s weight.
 Never walk on a cover that isn’t rated for it.

 How much does a walk-on patio cover cost?